megakevin/end-point-blog/2024/06/uploading-multiple-files-in-a-single-request-in-an-asp.net-application.md

 - csharp
 ---

 We recently worked on a project where we had to develop a web application for maintaining an e-commerce site's product catalog.
 Unsurprisingly, one of the features involved the management of product images.
-Specifically, we wanted to create a page where all the images of a given product were displayed and also new ones could be uploaded.
+Specifically, we wanted to create a page where all the images of a given product were displayed and new ones could be uploaded.

 In addition to that, this wasn't a SPA.
 We weren't using a [JavaScript framework](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Client-side_JavaScript_frameworks) and instead were relying on regular server-rendered views with [ASP.NET Razor Pages](https://learn.microsoft.com/en-us/aspnet/core/razor-pages/?view=aspnetcore-8.0&tabs=visual-studio).
 Even so, we wanted to create a user experience with a good balance of usability and development complexity.
 So, we decided to create the capability of uploading several image files at once within a single request.
 That is, within a single HTML form submission.